Faez0809/ML-specialization/Course1/Week2/Lesson01.md

-# 📘 Multiple Linear Regression
+# 📘 Multiple Linear Regression – Detailed Notes

 This lecture explains **Multiple Linear Regression**, which allows us to use **multiple features (inputs)** to make better predictions compared to using only one feature.
 It also introduces **notations** 📑 and a **compact vectorized form** ⚡.